The United Riders of Cumberland is a registered non-profit society that advocates for mountain biking through:

 - facilitating group rides;

 - encouraging the positive spirit of mountain biking in the community; and,

 - fostering positive working relationships with landowners;

-- working with other community groups, agencies, societies and organisation’s sharing similar purposes.
+- working with other community groups, agencies, societies and organization’s sharing similar purposes.

-The trails surrounding Cumberland are located on private lands owned by the Hancock Forest Management, TimberWest or the Village of Cumberland.
-In 2015 UROC signed an historic agreement with these land owners that allows for legal, non-motorized recreation on these lands.
+The trails surrounding Cumberland are located on private lands owned by Mosiac forest management, https://www.mosaicforests.com/ Hancock Forest Management https://htrg.com/ or the Village of Cumberland https://cumberland.ca/parks/ In 2015 UROC signed an historic agreement with these land owners that allows for legal, non-motorized recreation on these lands.
 This agreement requires UROC to hold and maintain a comprehensive general liability insurance policy and grants the right and responsibility to maintain and construct trails within the agreement area.
 This agreement was the result of many years of hard work by UROC and the landowners and embodies the positive working relationship that has developed to facilitate recreation within both the working forest and Cumberland Community Forest.

 The Cumberland trails were built by the passion and hard work of countless volunteers.
 UROC is working to maintain and expand the trail network by supporting those volunteers as well as employing a paid Trail Manager and Trail Crew.
 See the Trail Care page for more details about this work.